the-experts/ccnl-christmas-challenge/README.md

 ## Prices, ka-chinggggg

+The more people that participate, the bigger the price becomes that we give out.
+So make sure to share with your friends and colleagues.
+After all you know what they say: The more the merrier 🎅

 Between **15-29** original images submitted: you can win a **Razer BlackWidow V3 Gaming Toetsenbord** (Worth: 150 euro's)